How to get help with urgent or one-off expenses

 There are some circumstances where authorities can offer discretionary assistance.

 The Welsh Goverment have a scheme called the Discretionary Assistance Fund where they can provide Individual Assistance Payments to enable someone to remain living at home independently or an Emergency Assistance Payment for essential costs after an emergency or disaster.
-Information about the scheme and how to apply can be found on the Money Made Clear website or you can call on 0800 859 5924.
+Information about the scheme can be found on the Welsh Government's website.

 Local councils also operate a scheme called the Discretionary Housing Payment for people who receive Housing Benefit or Universal Credit but need extra help with rent our housing costs.
 These awards are usually time limited and you will need to speak to your local Council to apply.